center-key/puppeteer-browser-ready/README.md

 **Output:**
 ```
   The web page
-    ✓ has the correct URL -> https://pretty-print-json.js.org/
+    ✓ has the correct URL
+    ✓ title starts with "Pretty-Print JSON"
+    ✓ body has exactly one header, main, and footer -- node-html-parsed
-    ✓ has exactly one header, main, and footer
+    ✓ body has exactly one header, main, and footer -- page.$$eval()

   The document content
     ✓ has a 🚀 traveling to 🪐!